 Was it intended to be a Power Rangers spin-off?
 Doubtful.
 Is it fun and fits rather nicely as a part of Power Rangers?
 Most Definitely.
 In fact I wouldn’t be surprised if they actually took story lines straight from MMPR S3 for this special.
 Watch and judge for yourself, it’s a decent film when it’s all said and done:

-Join me next time as I try to shoehorn other movies of ranger actors into continuity with Power Rangers.
+Join me next time as I try to shoehorn other movies of ranger actors into continuity with Power Rangers or watch how I fit the original Mighty Morphin Power Rangers Movie in continuity with the TV series.